dlggithub/Getting-and-CleaningData/README.md

 	4	Appropriately labels the data set with descriptive variable names.

-	5	From the data set in step 4, creates a second, independent tidy data set with the average 		of each variable for each activity and each subject.
+	5	From the data set in step 4, creates a second, independent tidy data set with the average 		of each variable for each activity and each subject ending with final file "tidy.txt".